allons42/e-Biota/README.md

 1. eBiota-GEM: 21,514 Genome-Scale Metabolic Models (GEMs) constructed using CarveMe based on RefSeq complete genomes.
 2. baterial evaluation: The evaluation of the ability to uptake substrates and secret productions for all 21514 GEMs.
 3. community design result: The result calculated from eBiota-GEM includes various combinations for two-bacterial consortia, covering strain IDs, substrates, products, yields, dual-bacterial growth, single-bacterial growth, co-occurrence predictions, and interactions.
 4. cultivation information: The mapping of eBiota-GEM to BacDive database, including hierarchical category,  culture medium, temperature, and oxygen tolerance.
 The data is accessed at Oct 15 2022.
+5. supplementary tables in papers.

 ## Citation